 - Increase investment in training programs and the integration of digital technologies to help employees move ahead on the digital curve.

-- Explore ways to provide exposure to robotics, automation, and computer programming— not just to high school students but also to primary school students— in order to build the foundational skills and abilities needed to succeed in STEM programs in the secondary grades.
+- Try to increase exposure to robotics, automation, and computer programming for all k-12 students in order to build the fundamental skills and abilities needed to succeed in STEM programs in the secondary grades.

 Starting Them Young

 Although 80% of future professions will require STEM expertise by 2020, millions of students in under-resourced communities lack the opportunities necessary to prepare for careers in these fields.
 One way to connect younger students with STEM role models is through TryEngineering Together.

 TryEngineering Together was recently named a 2019 CODiE award finalist for Best Instructional Solution.
 Hosted by SIIA (Software and Information Industry Association) to recognize excellence and innovation in technology as well as leaders in the electronic and education industries, this year’s CODiE awards will be announced on 11 June.

 Co-created by IEEE and Cricket Media, this unique eMentor program gives economically disadvantaged elementary schools an innovative, virtual way to connect STEM professionals with 3rd to 5th grade students.
 Together with their mentors, students build literacy skills, practice critical thinking and collaborating, and prepare for more advanced STEM studies.

 “Providing STEM role models to students in under-resourced school districts can help these kids imagine a future they might not have considered before,” says Jamie Moesch, Managing Director of IEEE Educational Activities.